LinaSafina/game-of-life/README.md

 * Instructions on how to run these tests on your computer are in the `materials` folder.

-* We also recommend taking a look at the `code-samples` folder.
+* Do not use cumbersome functions, limit them up to 40 lines (excluding `main`).

 * Check your program for memory leaks!

 > When developing the game, follow the principles of structured programming of E. Dijkstra.

 ***LOADING...***

 # Chapter II